jerson/flutter-openpgp/README.md

 ### Linux

-work in progress... now you can run but not build.. we need some help adding .so to CMakeFiles
+Work in progress... now you can run but not build.. we need some help adding .so to `CMakeFiles`

 ### Windows

-work in progress...
+Work in progress...

 ## Example

-Inside example folder
+Inside example folder.

 ```bash
 cd example && flutter run